ClassiCube/ClassiCube/readme.md

 Initially, you will need to run ClassiCube.exe to download the required assets from minecraft.net and classicube.net.<br>
 Just click 'OK' to the dialog menu that appears when you start the launcher.

-**Singleplayer**
+> **Note:** When running from within VirtualBox, disable Mouse Integration, otherwise the in-game camera won't work properly.

+**Singleplayer mode**
 Run ClassiCube.exe, then click Singleplayer at the main menu.

-**Multiplayer**
+**Multiplayer mode**
 Run ClassiCube.exe.
 You can connect to LAN/locally hosted servers, and classicube.net servers if you have a [ClassiCube account](https://www.classicube.net/).

-**Note:** When running from within VirtualBox, disable Mouse Integration, otherwise the camera will not work properly

 #### *Stuck on OpenGL 1.1?*
 The most common reason for being stuck on OpenGL 1.1 is non-working GPU drivers - so if possible, you should try either installing or updating the drivers for your GPU.

 Otherwise:
-* On Windows, you can still run the OpenGL build of ClassiCube anyways.
-(You can try downloading and using the MESA software renderer from [here](http://download.qt.io/development_releases/prebuilt/llvmpipe/windows/) for slightly better performance though)
+* On Windows, you can still run the OpenGL build of ClassiCube anyways. <br> (You can try downloading and using the MESA software renderer from [here](http://download.qt.io/development_releases/prebuilt/llvmpipe/windows/) for slightly better performance though)
-* On other operating systems, you will have to [compile the game yourself](#Compiling).
-Don't forget to add `-DCC_BUILD_GL11` to the compilation command line so that the compiled game supports OpenGL 1.1.
+* On other operating systems, you will have to [compile the game yourself](#Compiling). <br> Don't forget to add `-DCC_BUILD_GL11` to the compilation command line so that the compiled game supports OpenGL 1.1.

 # Supported systems

 ClassiCube runs on:
 * Windows - 95 and later
-* macOS - 10.5 or later (but can be compiled to work with 10.3/10.4 though)
+* macOS - 10.5 or later (can be compiled for 10.3/10.4 though)
 * Linux - needs `libcurl` and `libopenal`
 * Android - 2.3 or later
 * iOS - 8.0 or later